Chipsee/chipsee-industrial-pc-web/README.md

     1. **Screen Panel Brightness**: Brightness can be interacted with a bunch of Linux files in: `/sys/class/backlight/pwm-backlight`
     1. **Serial Port**: Use a Serial library to talk to Linux serial device.
 Python has `pyserial`, Ruby has a ruby-serialport [gem](https://github.com/hparra/ruby-serialport), JS has node-serialport [library](https://github.com/serialport/node-serialport), C++, Java should have their own solutions.
 Since Chipsee's Industrial Pi's RS232 serial port is just a Linux serial device, you can use any libraries that can handle Linux serial devices to control it.
     1. **Buzzer**: Control a buzzer with writing to Linux file: `/dev/buzzer`.
-    1. **CAN Bus**: CAN devices are abstracted as Linux network interfaces in the Linux kernel, use `ifconfig` to check them, use `ip link set can0 ***` commands to configure and enable them.
+    1. **CAN Bus**: (Be sure to add the 120 Ohm resistor before testing) CAN devices are abstracted as Linux network interfaces in the Linux kernel, use `ifconfig` to check them, use `ip link set can0 ***` commands to configure and enable them.
 Then use a CAN library to send / receive messages through CAN hardware, like `python-can`.
 We haven't tested other languages, but other programming languages should have their own solutions to control a CAN device.
     1. **Static IP**: Setting static IP involves OS level configuration, in the Pi PC, the official Pi OS from Raspberry Foundation uses `dhcpcd`, and the community is gradually migrating to `NetworkManager`; in the PX30's Debian system, `NetworkManager` is operating the network, which also has a command line tool: `nmcli`.
 This app demonstrates both methods: it modifies the `dhcpcd.conf` file to set static IP for Pi PC, for PX30, it runs `nmcli` commands to set static IP.
     1. **Uploading Downloading to File System(USB/TF card)**: Uploading file is nothing special but a HTML form with a `<input type="file">`.
 Downloading is right clicking(equivalent to long pressing on a touch panel) a file link then click `save link as` like you download a file on your own PC with a browser.
     1. **Modbus**: You can use `pymodbus` lib for Python.
 For C/C++ use the `libmodbus` which is written in C. This code uses `pymodbus-2.5.3`, read the code in `model/modbus_client_sync.py`, or read the official `pymodbus` doc to learn how to let your industrial PC speak modbus language.